Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 This way, each question is generated with a unique structure but with random values set to have the same mathematical difficulty with the goal to reduce learning effect (test-retest effect) on learning score due to the test repetition (pre-post test).
 This also allowed to reduce the possibilities of student cheating.

-\paragraph{Kidlearn-related Learning experience} Two questionnaires rates learning experience from Kidlearn game, using an emotional scale and a motivation questionnaire.
+\subsubsubsection{Kidlearn-related Learning experience} Two questionnaires rates learning experience from Kidlearn game, using an emotional scale and a motivation questionnaire.
 The first one assessed the emotional experience or well-being related to Kidlearn practice.
 It consisted of self-measurements of emotional valence elicited during each Kidlearn session.
-This self-measurement is a simplified version of the Self-Assessment Manikin \cite{bradley1994measuring}.
+This self-measurement is a simplified version of the Self-Assessment Manikin \cite{SRbradley1994measuring}.
 It is presented in figure~\ref{fig:weelBeingScale}.

 The student must position a cursor between "the best time of my life" (intensive and positive emotional state) and "the worst time of my life" (intensive and negative emotional state) depending on how he/she feels right now (it is scored from -50 to 50).
 They have to answer to this scale at the beginning, middle and end of each one of the four sessions.
-A summative score is computed from all inputs (used in result section \ref{sec:res_emoValence}), max score is 600 across the four sessions.
+A summative score is computed from all inputs (used in result section), max score is 600 across the four sessions.
 This provides us an approximate measure of the evolution of the well-being of the children during each session.

-The second measure is a motivation questionnaire from Vallerand's questionnaire \cite{vallerand1992academic, vallerand1989construction} providing a measure of the amount of student motivation.
-It is based on Self-Determination Theory\cite{deci1985general} and is commonly used to ascertain the elicitation of intrinsic and extrinsic motivation\cite{desrochers2006elaboration}.
+The second measure is a motivation questionnaire from Vallerand's questionnaire \cite{SRvallerand1992academic, SRvallerand1989construction} providing a measure of the amount of student motivation.
+It is based on Self-Determination Theory\cite{SRdeci1985general} and is commonly used to ascertain the elicitation of intrinsic and extrinsic motivation\cite{SRdesrochers2006elaboration}.
 Once adapted to a public of children users playing a serious game, children had to answer a 21 items-questionnaire on their experience playing during the last session (max score of global motivation is 21).
+This questionnaire, entitled Type of Motivation (TM), is presented in \ref{ques:TM}.

 All this measurement toolkit was integrated into the interface of the web application used in the experiment.
 Hence, no paper-pencil assessment was used, and then the data collecting was fully computerized to standardize the collecting procedure and to simplify after both the data base structuring and its statistical analysis .